Best Pool Table Brands in 2026: Who Actually Makes Good Tables

 The Bottom Line

-For most home buyers, the choice comes down to budget.
-Under $1,500, buy a Mizerak or Imperial slate table and don’t look back.
-At $2,500+, Olhausen is the default recommendation: USA-made, lifetime warranty, tournament-quality play.
-Brunswick competes at the same level with more design options.
-Diamond is for competitive players only.
+At $2,500 and up, Olhausen is the default recommendation for USA-made construction, a lifetime warranty and tournament-quality play.
+Brunswick competes at the same level with more design options, and Diamond is for competitive players only.

 If you want specific model recommendations, our best pool tables for home guide breaks down the top picks at every price point.